TensorVince/PeacefulOpenSourceLicense/README.md

 - the enduser can be sued anytime (reverse engineering can be used to proof that the enduser used POSL-licensed components without complying with the license agreement)
 - the endusers tradesecrets can be legally exposed (this can cost the enduser lots of money)
 - reputational damage (loss of customers => again, loss of money)

+Also no company/enduser is allowed to use POSL licensed software/hardware, <br>
+if they ever used violence against living beeings.